scikit-hep/awkward/docs-sphinx/ak.layout.RecordArray.rst

 .. py:attribute:: ak.layout.RecordArray.istuple

+Returns True if ``recordlookup`` does not exist; False if it does.

 ak.layout.RecordArray.astuple
 =============================

 .. py:attribute:: ak.layout.RecordArray.astuple

+Returns a RecordArray with the ``recordlookup`` removed.

 ak.layout.RecordArray.setitem_field
 ===================================

 .. py:method:: ak.layout.RecordArray.setitem_field(where, what)

+Sets a field in-place.

+**Do not use this function.** It is deprecated.
+Use :doc:`_auto/ak.with_field` instead.

 ak.layout.RecordArray.field
 ===========================

 .. py:method:: ak.layout.RecordArray.field(fieldindex)

+Gets a field by index number.

 ak.layout.RecordArray.field
 ===========================

 .. py:method:: ak.layout.RecordArray.field(key)

+Gets a field by str name.

 ak.layout.RecordArray.fields
 ============================

 .. py:method:: ak.layout.RecordArray.fields()

+Returns a list of the fields themselves; equivalent to ``contents``.

 ak.layout.RecordArray.fielditems
 ================================

 .. py:method:: ak.layout.RecordArray.fielditems()

+Returns a list of key-value pairs, where the values are ``contents``.

 ak.layout.RecordArray.simplify
 ==============================

 .. py:method:: ak.layout.RecordArray.simplify()

+Pass-through; returns the original array.